softwaredoug/attend/README.md

 █ > 240 mins
 ```

-More time in one app == higher score.
+More time focused on one app == higher effective time on that app / task.

 ## Usage

-(also plays a bell anytime you switch your OSX task to remind you)

 ```
 attend start "Review the document"